Efraín Jara Idrovo: Weeping for Pedro Jara (structures for An Elegy)

 Tragedy struck Idrovo in 1974, when his younger son died.
-Idrovo expressed his sorrow in the form of a poem, "Weeping for Pedro Jara", which was published in 1978.
-The English translation of the poem was made by Dr. Cecilia Mafla-Bustamente and published in 1998 in the journal Interdisciplinary Studies in Literature and Environment.
+Idrovo expressed his sorrow in the form of a poem, Weeping for Pedro Jara, which was published in 1978.
+The English translation of the poem was made by Dr. Cecilia Mafla-Bustamante and published in 1998 in the journal Interdisciplinary Studies in Literature and Environment.
 The Biographical Dictionary of Ecuador has called it "one of the greatest and most beautiful national poems ever written."